cecilia-mariea/recipes-analysis/_site/README.md

 **Null Hypothesis**: The model is fair.
 Its classification accuracy for main dishes is the same as recipes that are not main dishes.  \
 **Alternative Hypothesis**: The model is unfair.
 Its classification accuracy for main dishes is different as recipes that are not main dishes.

-We will use the *absolute difference in group means* as the test statistic with a *permutation test*
+We will use the *absolute difference in group means* as the test statistic with a *permutation test*.
 <iframe
-  src="assets\fairnes.html"
+  src="assets\fairness.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>

-With significance level, alpha = 0.05, the p-value = 0.982 > alpha, we fail to reject the null hypothesis.
-The model achieves accuracy parity between group *X* and *Y*.
+With significance level, alpha = 0.05, the **p-value = 0.04 < alpha**, we  reject the null hypothesis.
+The model does not achieve accuracy parity between group *X* and *Y*.